Waterworld: Plot

-The Mariner, a lone drifter, arrives at an atoll on his trimaran to trade dirt, a rare commodity, for other supplies.
-When the atoll's residents see that the Mariner is a mutant, with gills and webbed feet, they decide to "recycle" him by drowning him in a pit of organic sludge.
+The Mariner, a lone drifter, arrives at an atoll on his trimaran to trade dirt, a rare commodity, for supplies.
+When the locals see that the Mariner is a mutant, with gills and webbed feet, several accost him and he kills one in self-defense.
+As a result, the Mariner is sentenced to be drowned in a tank of organic sludge.
+While the Mariner is trapped in the tank, the atoll is attacked by the Smokers, a formidable pirate gang that has been systematically raiding and destroying atolls.